rclone/rclone/MANUAL.md

 Type of storage to configure.
 Choose a number from below, or type in your own value [snip]
-XX / Amazon S3 (also Dreamhost, Ceph, Minio)
+XX / Amazon S3 (also Dreamhost, Ceph, ChinaMobile, Minio)
    \ "s3"
 [snip]
 Storage> s3